apple/swift-cluster-membership/Samples/README.md

 ### SWIMNIOSampleCluster

 This sample app runs a _single node_ per process, however it is prepared to be easily clustered up.
-This mode of operation is useful to manually suspend or kill processes and see those issues be picked up by the SWIM implementation.
+This mode of operation is useful to manually suspend or stop processes and see those issues be picked up by the SWIM implementation.

 Recommended way to run: